 Ms. Hebard has been a member of our Board of Directors since January 2023.
 Ms. Hebard has served as the Chief Financial Officer and Chief Operating Officer at the Children's Museum of Manhattan since April 2021.
 Additionally, from September 2018 through April 2021, Ms. Hebard served as a director of Turning Point Brands (NYSE: TPB), where she served on the Audit and Compensation committees and led a special committee overseeing strategic mergers and acquisitions.
 Ms. Hebard's prior work experience included 14 years as a Senior Advisor to the Executive Office and the Director's Office at The Metropolitan Museum of Art from August 2007 through April 2021.
-Prior to Ms. Hebard's Patrice M. Le Melle Director since November 2021
+Prior to Ms. Hebard's role at The Metropolitan Museum of Art, she was a debt ratings analyst at Standard & Poor's focusing on cruise line and gaming companies, an investment banker at Credit Suisse First Boston focusing on retail and consumer products companies, a consultant at PwC working with companies in the financial services industry and an auditor at Coopers & Lybrand.
+Ms. Hebard has an M.B.A. from the Yale School of Management, a master's degree in museum studies from Johns Hopkins and a Bachelor of Science. from the Wharton School at the University of Pennsylvania.
+Ms. Hebard holds the CFA and CPA designations.
+Ms. Hebard's finance and accounting knowledge and public company and strategic transaction experience led the Board of Directors to conclude that Ms. Hebard should serve as a director.